lammps/lammps/doc/src/fix_temp_csvr.rst

 These fixes compute a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
-The scalar is the cumulative kinetic energy change due to the fix.
+The scalar is the cumulative energy change due to the fix.
 The scalar value calculated by this fix is "extensive".

 Restrictions